masiedunc/Election_Analysis/README.md

 ![Image 3](https://user-images.githubusercontent.com/102122063/164992885-d766b420-cba8-4645-a96c-a687f55a7b5e.png)

-**Image 3:** *you can see the code that was used to retrieve the number of votes for each candidate and the calculation to find the percentage of votes for each candidate.
-Once this data was retrieved, then there was coding added to find the winner of the election based on the popular vote.*
+**Image 3:** *You can see the script that was used to retrieve the number of votes for each candidate and the calculation to find the percentage of votes for each candidate.
+Once this data was retrieved, script was added to find the winner of the election based on the popular vote.*

 ## Election-Audit Summary
+The script created for the Election Audits has proven to be an efficient and helpful tool for auditing election results.
+Fortunately, it can be modified for any election.